Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/MediaPagePartBundle/README.md

 'Kunstmaan'        => __DIR__.'/../vendor/bundles'
 ```

-Add the KunstmaanPagePartBundle to your AppKernel.php file:
+Add the KunstmaanMediaPagePartBundle to your AppKernel.php file:

 ```
-new Kunstmaan\PagePartBundle\KunstmaanPagePartBundle(),
+new Kunstmaan\MediaPagePartBundle\MediaPagePartBundle(),
 ```

 Contact